 The Catholic church teaches that God desires to reveal himself to people.
 God’s greatest revelations are the Bible and that the second person of the Trinity became a human being in the person of Jesus of Nazareth.
-Church leadership, history, and tradition are also important sources of revelation in Catholic teaching.
+Church leadership, history, and tradition are important sources of revelation in Catholic teaching.

 The pope prays from the Liturgy of Hours and leads Masses.
 He also worships God outside of Mass.

-The pope starts every day off praying the Liturgy of Hours.
+The pope starts every day off by praying the Liturgy of Hours.
 This is a daily prayer conducted by the Church, consisting of psalms and prayers to be prayed at different hours of the day.

 The Catholic Church teaches that through prayer, a follower’s faith remains steadfast, as God always remains at the forefront of their thoughts.